 The Red Carpet neighbourhood, which is seeing a slowdown in real estate activity, has an average sale price of $90,750.
 The Cliff Bungalow neighbourhood has also seen a slowing in real estate activity, with an average sale price of $448,358.

 Rents tend to trend higher in the popular Southwest Calgary and Northwest Calgary areas.
-Median rent in the Brentwood neighbourhood is about $1,422, while in the Montgomery neighbourhood, the median rent is about $1,220.
+The median rent in the Brentwood neighbourhood is about $1,422, while in the Montgomery neighbourhood, the median rent is about $1,220.
 In the Maryland Heights neighbourhood, just east of downtown, the median rent is around $985.

 Internet service in Calgary averages about $60 a month.
 A typical TV, landline and Internet package ranges from $120 to $180 per month.
 Mobile phone service for unlimited talk, text and data runs about $100 a month.